songify-rocks/Songify/docs/releases/beta_update.md

-# Songify 2.0.0 Beta
+# Songify 2.0.0 Beta (pre-release)

 Songify 2.0 is a new app on the outside, with the same job as 1.8.x: now playing for your overlay, Twitch song requests, and the players you already use.

-This is a **beta**.
+This is a **pre-release**.
 Settings and history migrate automatically.
 Before you switch, copy the folder that contains `Songify.exe` (that is where `AppConfig.yaml` and history live).

 Compared with **1.8.13**, a few things you relied on have changed.
 Those are listed first.